-The National Museum of Ireland – Country Life is working with County Galway Heritage Office, heritage professionals, volunteers and local partners to help communities collect, preserve and make accessible their local history and heritage online.
+The National Museum of Ireland is working with volunteers and our local Heritage Officer partners in counties Galway, Clare and Wicklow to help communities collect, preserve and make accessible their local history and heritage online.
 You can explore the member archives here.

 These communities are writing their own histories